yitzchak/nontrivial-gray-streams/README.md

 (stream-write-string stream string &optional start end) ; → string
 ```

-This is used by [WRITE-STRING][].
-It writes the string to the stream,
+This is used by [CL:WRITE-STRING][].
+It writes the string to the
-optionally delimited by start and end, which default to 0 and NIL.
+stream, optionally delimited by start and end, which default to 0 and
+NIL.
 The string argument is returned.
 The default method provided by
 [FUNDAMENTAL-CHARACTER-OUTPUT-STREAM][] uses repeated calls to
 [STREAM-WRITE-CHAR][].